 Level I: Instructor.
-This level is the entry-level position, and this is the level most new hires are placed.
-This level requires a Master's Degree with 18 hours within the disciple or related discipline.
+This level is the entry-level position; most new hires will begin at this level.
+This level requires a Master's Degree with a minimum of eighteen (18) masters hours within the disciple or subfield.

 Level II: Assistant Professor.
-This level requires two years of teaching experience plus completion of a Master's Degree with 18 hours within the disciple or related discipline.
+This level requires two years of teaching experience plus completion of a Master's Degree with a minimum of eighteen (18) masters hours within the disciple or subfield.

 Level III: Associate Professor.
-This level requires a Doctorate or Specialist Degree plus three years an Assistant Professor.
+This level requires a Doctorate or Specialist Degree plus three years as an Assistant Professor.

 Level IV: Professor.
-This level requires a Doctorate Degree plus five years as an Associate Professor.
+This level requires a Doctorate Degree plus five (5) years as an Associate Professor.